 The biggest challenge I faced was parents who didn’t want to admit they were part of the problem or who wouldn’t follow the treatment plans.
 It was a rude awakening to realize that not all parents truly had their children’s best interest in mind, or were open to help.

-eLearners: As a professor, what do you think are some of the most important things instructors can do to help prep students for a career in psychology?
+eLearners: As a professor, what do you think are some of the most important things instructors can do to help prep students for a psychology career?

 JH: Honesty is the best policy.
 I let them know that not all clients are nice.
 There will be times when they need to keep safety in mind.
 Also, they need to stay abreast of changes in the mental health community, insurance industry, and what is going on in their local areas that may impact their earning potential.